spinsphotonics/.github/profile/README.md

 ### Contact us

-Reach out to us at jesselu@spinsphotonics.com
+Reach out to us at jesselu@spinsphotonics.com or join our [discord](https://discord.gg/uhBb2CbVJ8).